Window Replacement Permits in

 Key code points for a Window Replacement in Hawaii County: Replacement windows in bedrooms and sleeping areas must meet strict minimum egress size requirements to allow for emergency fire escape.

-Estimated processing time in Hawaii County: 10 to 14 business days.
+Typical processing time for a jurisdiction of this size: 10 to 14 business days.

 Frequently Asked Questions